The survey on the international impact of Google Places can be filled out here.

-Local search is unquestionably one of the most interesting areas in SEO today, and while local experts have speculated the future direction and impact of local search, it’s still unclear exactly where we’re headed.
+Local search is unquestionably one of the most interesting areas in SEO today, and while local experts have speculated the future direction and impact of local search, it is still unclear exactly where we are headed.

 Google Places has had a major impact on local search and for some industries and businesses, developing an effective local search strategy is absolutely vital to online as well as offline success.
 Although this seems to be widely recognised, so far information on the international impact of Google Places has been very limited.

-WebCertain has now taken the first steps in exploring the current and projected future impact of Google Places in international markets through this survey.
-All participants will get a free copy of the final report, as well as the chance to win passes for an International Search Summit event, if responding before 1st April.
+Webcertain has now taken the first steps in exploring the current and projected future impact of Google Places in international markets through this survey.
+All participants will get a free copy of the final report, as well as the chance to win passes for an International Search Summit event, if responding before 1 April.